hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_spaceship_crewed_entirely_by_ainauts_tr_9d15355f-6600-4660-bcaa-020399f6294a-0_3.content.md

 ## Our Technology

 Our spaceship is equipped with the latest advancements in AI technology, including advanced machine learning algorithms and neural networks.
-Our AInauts are capable of adapting to any situation and making split-second decisions based on real-time data.
+Our Ainautes are capable of adapting to any situation and making split-second decisions based on real-time data.

 > "We are pioneers in the field of AI-driven space exploration, and we are constantly pushing the limits of what is possible." - Dr. John Smith, Chief Scientist